stefanrieken/c6502/README.md

 instructions, the flag is mainly used to mark 65c02 extensions in code, and / or to save a tiny amount of overhead.)

+The file ppa.c contains a proof-of-concept stage assembler.
+When executed, it assembles 'code' from an internal C array into an a.out file; this file can then be run by c6502.

 ## 6502 instruction encoding
 Thanks to: [https://llx.com/Neil/a2/opcodes.html](https://llx.com/Neil/a2/opcodes.html)